Specialty Food Association 2025 Summer Fancy Food Show

 Credit: Specialty Food Association

-Attendee registration jumped 14 percent over 2024, to about 13,000, including about 8,100 buyers – a 9 percent increase.
-As specialty food and beverage products grow in relevance for retail and foodservice success, SFA expanded the square footage of the Fancy Food Show to some 340,000 square feet, including the River Pavilion, opened for the first time since before the disruptions of the pandemic.
+Attendee registration jumped 14 percent over 2024, to about 13,000, including about 8,100 buyers, a 9 percent increase.
+As specialty food and beverage products grow in relevance for retail and foodservice, SFA expanded the square footage of the show to some 340,000 square feet, including the River Pavilion, opened for the first time since the COVID-19 pandemic.

-Over three days at the Javits Center, 2,492 domestic and global food and beverage manufacturers showcased the full spectrum of innovative specialty products that are key to customer interest and loyalty in today’s food industry.
+Over three days, 2,492 domestic and global food and beverage manufacturers showcased the spectrum of innovative specialty products that are key to customer interest and loyalty in today’s food industry.

 “The Summer Fancy Food Show is the Specialty Food Association’s marquee event, and this year’s event showed that the appetite for specialty foods is growing even amid economic uncertainty,” said SFA President Bill Lynch.